tearitco/SRW-Engine-MV-Public/docs/manual.md

 * showTargetingReticle start\_event\_id target\_event\_id

 	Display the targeting reticle moving from the event with the provided start\_event\_id to the event with the provided target\_event\_id.
-	Both parameters can also be provided in the form actor:actor\_id in, example:
+	Both parameters can also be provided in the form actor:actor\_id instead, example:

 	showTargetingReticle 9 actor:3 Show the reticle moving from event 9 to the current position of actor 3

 	Note that script execution is not halted while the reticle is shown, use the wait command if needed.
 Also note that only one reticle can be shown at a time.

 ## External Plugin commands